European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 };
 ```

 >NOTE: This example assumes that you're using the EUID production environment.
-During integration testing, use the EUID integration environment by setting `params.euidApiBase` to `'https://operator-integ.uidapi.com'`.
+During integration testing, use the EUID integration environment by setting `params.euidApiBase` to `'https://integ.euid.eu/'`.
 Tokens from the EUID integration environment are not valid for passing to the bid stream.
 For the integration environment, you will have different **subscription ID** and **public key** values.

 ## Storing the EUID Token in the Browser
 <!-- GWH same section in integration-prebid.md, integration-prebid-client-side.md, and integration-prebid-client-side.md.
 Ensure consistency -->
 By default, the EUID module stores data using local storage.
 To use a cookie instead, set `params.storage` to `cookie`, as shown in the following example.

-For details, see [Unified ID 2.0 Configuration](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html#unified-id-20-configuration) in the Prebid documentation.
+For details, see [European Unified ID Configuration](https://docs.prebid.org/dev-docs/modules/userid-submodules/euid.html#european-unified-id-configuration) in the Prebid documentation.

 ```js
 pbjs.setConfig({